dyrector-io/blog/content/blog/2023-05-09-dyrectorio-donate-now/index.md

 ## dyrector.io is a 100% bootstrapped project

 We’re in the Microsoft for Startups partnership program, which allows us to use Azure to host the platform, the landing page, and even this blog.
 Other than that, we’re not connected to any cloud providers or projects to redistribute their products.
 The reason behind avoiding all kinds of ties to these providers is simple: we’d prefer to offer container management regardless of the technologies you use.
 On the side, we work for organizations as Cloud consultants and incorporate the platform and its functions into our workflows.
-We described how we work, the team dynamics and who we are in the previous blog post.
+We described how we work, the team dynamics and who we are in the previous **[blog post](https://blog.dyrector.io/2023-05-05-dyrectorio-who-we-are/)**.

 Bootstrapping has allowed us to shape the platform entirely to our liking as well.
 There’s no impact on the evolution of the platform other than user feedback and our own experiences and expertise.